Zoe0409/Amazon-Comment-Scraper/README.md

 **Reference:**

 The code was based on https://github.com/maxmonciardini/AmazonCommentScraper.
+Modification includes:

-Modification includes the code to locate which information should be scraped from the webpage, and to save the information into a csv file.
+ - the code to locate which information should be scraped from the webpage;

+ - the code to crawl the review created date, instead of generating a fake time;

+ - the code to save the information into a csv file.